 The most commonly used method for clearing rights-of-way is selective mechanical clearing using manual brush cutters.

-To minimize debris, workers can apply a diluted herbicide solution to stumps with brush cutters equipped with a spraying system.
-In this way, the tree can be felled and the stump disposed of in a single step.
+To prevent stump shoots, workers can apply a diluted herbicide solution to stumps.
+They can also use brush cutters equipped with grinders to fell the tree and treat the stump in one go.

-All herbicides used by Hydro-Québec in rights-of-way are selective herbicides, meaning they act only on woody vegetation.
+All herbicides used by Hydro-Québec to manage vegetation in rights-of-way are selective herbicides, meaning they only affect woody plants.
 They are approved by Health Canada and applied as prescribed by law.
 They pose no danger for wildlife or the general public because we take great care to apply them according to industry standards.
 For example, Hydro-Québec creates buffer zones around waterways, wells and water intakes where no herbicides can be used.